awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/android.md

             .withCustomDns(CustomOkhttpDns.getInstance());
 ```

-If you want to use custom DNS for network request, you can create your `CustomOkhttpDns` which implementaion `okhttp3.Dns`, then config `.withCustomDns(CustomOkhttpDns.getInstance())` to make it works.
+If you want to use custom DNS for network request, you can create your `CustomOkhttpDns` which implementation `okhttp3.Dns`, then configure `.withCustomDns(CustomOkhttpDns.getInstance())` to make it works, you can refer to the [example code](https://github.com/awslabs/clickstream-android/blob/main/clickstream/src/test/java/software/aws/solution/clickstream/IntegrationTest.java#L503-L516) .

 ## Data format definition